Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 In other words, I was suffering from what is known as a glute imbalance where the brunt of the work was being done by a dominant glute.

-As I hopped onto the web to do my research I found out that it is, in fact, a very common problem that affects many people and is something that should be addressed as soon as possible.
-Having one glute noticeably stronger than the other can cause many problems especially postural dysfunctions as a result of the asymmetry.
-Hips and knees can be pulled out of alignment increasing the chances of serious injury.
+As I hopped onto the web to do my research I found out that it is, in fact, a very common problem that affects many people.

 How do you know if you have a Glute Imbalance?

-Glute imbalances are not always something that are easily identifiable or obvious.
-Usually it takes some form of bodily awareness to notice it.
+A glute imbalance is not always something that is easily identifiable or obvious.
+Usually, it takes some form of bodily awareness to notice it.

 It’s also important to draw attention to the fact that you can still perform a squat if one glute isn’t firing because the stronger glute will do most of the work for you.

-In this post, I’ve compiled an easy to follow step-by-step process on how to activate the weak glute and strengthen it as well.
+In this post, I’ve compiled an easy to follow step-by-step process on how to do all this, which is to activate the weak glute and strengthen it as well.